 How can I Prevent Tartar Buildup?

-Proper brushing, especially with a tartar control toothpaste such as Colgate® Total® Clean Mint , and flossing are necessary to reduce plaque and tartar buildup.
+Proper brushing, especially with a tartar control toothpaste, and flossing are essential in reducing plaque and tartar buildup.
+So is visiting the dentist regularly.

-Once tartar has formed, only your dentist or hygienist can remove it.
+Once tartar has formed, only your dentist or dental hygienist can remove it.
 The process for removing tartar is called scaling.
-During a scaling, the dentist or hygienist uses special instruments to remove tartar from your teeth above and below the gumline.
+During a scaling, the dentist or dental hygienist uses special instruments (those sharp tools you see when visiting the dentist) to remove tartar from your teeth above and below the gumline.
+The key is that they make sure to clean all the way down to the bottom of the tooth pocket.